fhiso/sources-and-citations/citation-elements.md

 interview.
 An interviewer can certainly be considered to have contributed to the creation of the interview.

-The Citation Elements Vocabulary also defines a *citation element* with the name
+The [CEV Vocabulary] also defines a *citation element* with the name

     http://terms.fhiso.org/sources/recipientName